All Episodes

 Okay, they're different scales and all of that.

-Also, by the way, this is bogus, all right.
+Also, by the way, this is bogus.

-So, this here, 100% bogus because even Tesla says you can't charge it more than 95%.
+So this here, 100% bogus because even Tesla says you can't charge it more than 95%.

-It just destroys the battery very very rapidly, it'll cut the lifespan down to nothing, which is something else you have to put in here for dividing all of this.
+It'll cut the lifespan down to nothing, which is something else you have to put in here for dividing all of this.

 But we won't get into that.

-Anyway, so um you have the separation, you have the lithium being dissolved, you have it purified, and then there's vast quantities of other side chains that go into the production of the materials for the battery housing,
+Anyway, so you have the separation, you have the lithium being dissolved, you have it purified, and then there's vast quantities of other side chains that go into the production of the materials for the battery housing,

 as well as all of the copper needed for the car.

-Because usually in these energy analyses, especially for social things, like for society wide, right?
+Because usually in these energy analyses, especially for social things, like for society-wide, right?

-I went down ten levels for my primary goal and said, okay, I've got you know, yeah, there's a lot of side chains, but the the result will be worth it here because within that 10 levels I will achieve the goal.
+and said, okay, I've got, you know, yeah, there's a lot of side chains, but the result will be worth it here because within that 10 levels, I will achieve the goal.

 Now, here's the thing.